 Gur Papdi | Gol Papdi | Sukhdi

-Gur Papdi or Gol Papdi is a popular dessert from Gujarat and is made especially in winters to increase the body heat.
-Sukhdi, made with just a handful of ingredients, this is a quick and easy dessert to make in under 20 minutes.
+Gur Papdi or Gol Papdi is a popular dessert from Gujarat and is made especially in winter to increase body heat.
+Sukhdi, made with just a handful of ingredients, is a quick and easy dessert to make in under 20 minutes.

 Gur papdi arranged on a white plate